dr-mushtaq/Academic-writing/Research Paper/Literature review.md

 - It helps assess the quality of previous research
 - it helps to identify problem

+  # ✅ Key Guidelines

+  - Start broad, then narrow down: Begin by providing an overview of the broader field or topic area before gradually narrowing down to more specific studies relevant to your research question.
+  - Organize by themes or chronologically: Structure your literature review either thematically (grouping studies based on common themes) or chronologically (highlighting how the field has evolved over time).

 ## 📑 Table of Contents

 - [Title](#Title)